 Most submission inquires can be addressed by reading the guidelines below.
 However, if you have questions not covered here, contact us.

 Please upload a Title Page as a separate document.
 This page should include the manuscript title, names of authors and institutional affiliation(s), suggested running head, and full mailing address, e-mail address, and telephone and fax numbers of the corresponding author.
 The manuscript itself should not contain any author-identifying information and should be uploaded as the Main Document.
 Within the Main Document, the first page of the manuscript should contain only the title of the article.
 Page 2 should contain the abstract, with the text of the manuscript beginning on page 3.
-All manuscripts must include an abstract of 100–150 words.
+All manuscripts must include an unstructured (no headings) abstract of 100–150 words.
 Beneath the abstract, please also include 3–5 keywords not included in the title.
 The manuscript must be double-spaced, including the abstract, references, and any block quotes.
 Include line numbers that restart on each page of the manuscript (through Page Setup in Microsoft Word).
 Every effort should be made to see that the manuscript itself contains no clue to the author’s identity.
 Please also include, when relevant, a statement regarding compliance with regulations for the use of human subjects.
+This will include a statement in the method section that prior to recruitment approval was obtained from an institutional/regional/national research ethics committee (while keeping the author's instiution blinded), and that all participants provided written informed consent.

-Presently, JAPA does not impose limits for word count (outside of the 150 word limit for abstracts) or page count.
-However, authors should be concise in their writing, and information provided in tables and figures should not duplicate information provided in the text.
+JAPA does not impose limits for word count (outside of the 150 word limit for abstracts) or page count.
+However, authors should be concise in their writing.
+Information provided in tables and figures should be self-explanatory without referring to the main text, and should not duplicate information provided in the text.
+JAPA is able to publish supplementary material online alongside the journal article.
+Supplementary material must be referred to in the main document and uploaded as a separate file to be included in the peer-review process.
+However, supplementary material is not included in the copy-editing process and so the author retains responsibility for the content and presentation of the material.

 Artwork and Table Instructions